Discover Réunion : Musics and Scenes (Dance / Theater)

 Maloya

 If you're looking for the most Reunionese musical genre possible, look no further.
-Classified as a World Heritage Site in October 2009, maloya is both a music and a dance, emblematic of the island.
+Classified as a World Heritage Site since October 2009, maloya is both a music and a dance, emblematic of the island.
 A true song of hope, resistance and pain, this lament enabled slaves to express their melancholy, their suffering, but also, at times, their joie de vivre.
 A story comparable to that of the blues in the United States, although the two genres differ enormously aesthetically.
-Based on a ternary rhythm, maloya uses the classic instruments of Réunionese music: rouleur (a large drum struck with two hands), kayamb (Réunion's iconic idiophone), bobre (bow with struck string), and comes in a variety of styles including maloya piké, popular with Creole songs, or maloya kabaré, played during religious rites and nourished by Malagasy songs and onomatopoeia.
-These festivals gave rise to kabar, a term which, by extension, came to designate festivals where maloya is played and danced.
+Based on a ternary rhythm, maloya uses the classic instruments of Réunionese music: rouleur (a large drum struck with two hands), kayamb (Réunion's iconic idiophone), bobre (bow with struck string), and comes in a variety of styles, including maloya piké, popular with Creole songs, or maloya kabaré, played during religious rites and nourished by Malagasy songs and onomatopoeia.
+These festivals gave rise to the kabar, a term that, by extension, came to designate festivals where maloya is played and danced.

 Today, maloya is an icon of the island, but it was once a target for the colonialists, with the French administration banning it from the late 1950s until 1982.
 At the time, the authorities feared that, following the island's departmentalization (in 1946), maloya would become a fertile breeding ground for pro-independence ideas.
 In 1976, maloya finally emerged from theunderground and returned to the forefront with the release of Firmin Viry's first vinyl (the first maloya album ever published), the "Reunionese Compay Segundo".
 From this point on, the genre gradually came out of hiding, and a series of stars emerged, including Gramoun Lélé, one of the greatest ambassadors of maloya, Danyel Waro, the leader of musical protest and the great defender of traditional maloya, Ziskakan, the enfant terrible of Reunionese maloya, who mixed it with sounds from all over the world, as well as Davy Sicard, another great name in the genre, and Alain Peters, the great Reunionese poet who, towards the end of the 1970s, created a funk-rock maloya inspired by the Beatles and Jimi Hendrix.
 Finally, let's not forget artists such as Nathalie Natiembé and Christine Salem (Salem Tradition), thanks to whom maloya is not about to die out.